-To download your software, you will need to make an account on our website.
-If the email you use for your account is the same one you use with Paypal, the licensing and download should proceed automatically.
-If the emails are different, we humans will step in to complete the process.
-Your account lets you download your software any time you like, and post to the Madrona Labs forums.
+To access your license keys, you will need to make an account on our website.
+If the email you use for your account is the same one you use with Paypal, the licensing will proceed automatically.
+If the emails are different, we humans will have to step in to complete the process.

 Mac versions requires OS 10.7 or higher.
 Windows versions require Windows 7 or higher.
 Windows XP and Vista are likely to work but are not officially supported.
 All versions require a 1.6GHz Intel Core Duo processor or better.